 What’s more is we have confirmed historically our Emergency Dispatch Center receives calls faster using the Skyline system and has proven more reliable in a natural disaster.

-Join Kings III’s 25,000+ current customers already utilizing our cellular solution.
+Join our current customers already utilizing our cellular solution in nearly 40,000 of their emergency phones (and growing).
 Future proof your site today!